clusterio/clusterio/docs/managing-a-cluster.md

 Create a new instance. `name` is the instance name. `--id` is the optional id.

+### Kill instance

+    ctl> instance kill <name>

+Terminates the running Factorio server without giving it a chance to save or cleanup after itself.

+Note: This may cause loss of data.

 ### Config management

 #### List Configuration